Theme: Future Learning, Future Teaching

 Description of each type of presentation

-Short oral presentations can be presented with or without an accompanying refereed paper.
+Short form presentations can be presented with or without an accompanying refereed paper.
 Orals at ACSME will be 10 minutes with an additional 10 minutes for discussion.
 The 10 minutes for the presentation will be rigorously enforced by session chairs.
 Final details of talk times are dependent on the number of speakers at the conference.
 If the number of talk submissions is very large the Program Committee reserves the right to award a poster or poster bite instead of a talk.

 Abstracts should be between 300-500 words.
 The purpose of the abstract is to provide clear, detailed and consistently presented information to conference participants.
 Abstracts should use sub-headings as described in the guidelines for different types of presentations see examples.
 Abstracts will be peer reviewed by the Program Committee.
 Accepted abstracts will be published in the conference proceedings and will satisfy the Australian DEEWR publication category E2.